jieunjeon/LOL-Analyzer/README.md

-# LOL-Analyzer
-application app based on electron and python
+desktop application based on electron and python